Propuesta y control

-Propuesta y control was an Argentine magazine established in 1976 by Raúl Alfonsín and Yuyo Roulet.
+Propuesta y control (English: "Proposal and control") was an Argentine magazine established in 1976 by Raúl Alfonsín and Yuyo Roulet.
 Although Alfonsín was a prominent leader of the Radical Civic Union, the magazine featured editorials from people unrelated to the party.

 The magazine was directed by Alfonsin in two periods: from August 1976 to October 1978 and from March 1990 to December 1992.